Palace of Fine Arts: History

 While the Palace had been saved from demolition, its structure was not stable.
 Originally intended to only stand for the duration of the Exhibition, the colonnade and rotunda were not built of durable materials, and thus framed in wood and then covered with staff, a mixture of plaster and burlap-type fiber.
 As a result of the construction and vandalism, by the 1950s the simulated ruin was a crumbling ruin.

 In 1964, the original Palace was completely demolished, with only the steel structure of the exhibit hall left standing.
-The buildings were then reconstructed until 1974 in permanent, light-weight, poured-in-place concrete, and steel I-beams were hoisted into place for the dome of the rotunda.
+The buildings were then reconstructed until 1974 in permanent, lightweight, poured-in-place concrete, and steel I-beams were hoisted into place for the dome of the rotunda.
 All the decorations and sculptures were constructed anew, local sculptor Spero Anargyros created many of the larger sculptures.
 The only changes were the absence of the murals in the dome, two end pylons of the colonnade, and the original ornamentation of the exhibit hall.

 In 1969, the former Exhibit Hall became home to the Exploratorium interactive museum, and, in 1970, also became the home of the 966-seat Palace of Fine Arts Theater.
 On October 6, 1976, the Palace of Fine Arts hosted the second presidential debate between Gerald Ford and Jimmy Carter.
 In 2003, the City of San Francisco along with the Maybeck Foundation created a public-private partnership to restore the Palace and by 2010 work was done to restore and seismically retrofit the dome, rotunda, colonnades, and lagoon.
 Within January 2013, the Exploratorium closed in preparation for its permanent move to the Embarcadero.

 In 1992 and 1996, the popular U.S. game show Wheel of Fortune taped shows at the Palace for broadcast in November.

 In April 2020, during the coronavirus pandemic, plans were announced to convert the Palace of Fine Arts into a temporary shelter for 162 homeless people.
 The decision was reversed shortly afterward, following protests by local residents and concerns that the lodging conditions would be inadequate.